ajcord/chara-enhancement-suite/README.md

 - Focus netid field automatically on login screen.
 - Delete queue button on queue page.
 - Replace generic gravatars with cats.
+- Replaces overly large new question form with a modal.